 Rivelin Valley Park located between Sheffield and the Peak District is an excellent, predominantly flat route which takes in both woodland, stream and river routes.
 Dogs don’t have to stay on the lead and there are plenty of places for them to run around to their delight.
 Start from the paddling pools at Rivelin Valley Park where you’ll also find a café.
 The gentle walking routes at this serene park are well signposted.

 A city to city canal walk

 The Leeds and Liverpool Canal has a full stretch of canal towpaths which offer plenty of places for a walk with your dog.
 Leeds city centre, leafy Apperley Bridge, historic Saltaire or the Five-Rise Locks in Bingley are just some of the popular choices, and the added bonus is that there is normally a pub or tea shop to pop into without taking too much of a detour.

 The Last Word

 With two national parks on your doorstep and plenty of dog friendly days out in Yorkshire, it’s easy to see why so many people flock to Yorkshire with their dogs.
 You can enjoy one of the many walks through the Dales and Moors which your canine is sure to love.
-If you need to book dog friendly Yorkshire accommodation before you visit, then check out our wide range of accommodation on this page and our dog friendly lodges in Yorkshire.
+If you need to book dog friendly Yorkshire cottages before you visit, then check out our wide range of accommodation on this page and our dog friendly lodges in Yorkshire.